nephio-experimental/tko/USAGE.md

     tko plugin get schedule kind

-Use `delete` commands to delete individual entities:
+Use `delete` commands to delete individual entities by their exact IDs:

     tko template delete topology/oran/cu:v1.0.0

-You can combine listing and deleting via the `purge` commands (handled optimally by the backend):
+You can combine listing and deleting via the `purge` commands (again handled optimally by the backend):

     tko deployment purge --site-id=lab/*